Pluteus cervinus Fawn Pluteus Shipley Country Park,

 ventricose, rough texture and concolorous with cap.
 In soil in

 small group under a thick green-leaved hedge.
-Awaiting identification
+Not identified

 Private Garden, Heanor, Derbyshire (December 2008)